richardbiely/gaia-ecs/README.md

 ### Add or remove component

 Components can be created using ***World::add<T>***.
 This function returns a descriptor of the object which is created and stored in the component cache.
 Each component is assigned one entity to uniquely identify it.
-You do not have to do this yourself, the framework performs this operation automatically behind the scences any time you call some compile-time API where you interact with your structure.
+You do not have to do this yourself, the framework performs this operation automatically behind the scenes any time you call some compile-time API where you interact with your structure.
 However, you can use this API to quickly fetch the component's entity if necessary.

 ```cpp
 struct Position {